fusion809/fusion809.github.io-old2/_posts/2016/08/IDE-TE/18-kdevelop.md

 ### Background
 {% include Layouts/editor-infobox.html date="December 1999." developers="KDE." language="C++." focus="General-purpose IDE." license="<a href='https://github.com/KDE/kdevelop/blob/master/COPYING' link='_blank'>GPLv2</a>, <a href='https://github.com/KDE/kdevelop/blob/master/COPYING.LIB' link='_blank'>LGPLv2.1</a>." repo="KDE/kdevelop" country="Germany." logo="kdevelop.png" editor="KDevelop" %}
 [**KDevelop**](https://www.kdevelop.org/) is an IDE that is part of the KDE Core Applications (KDE-CA) suite.
 It was fairly recently transitioned to the KDE Frameworks 5 (KF5), compared to other members of the KDE-CA suite, with the 5.0.0 release of KDevelop (the first of which to fully transitioned to KF5) being on the 23th of August 2016.
-Many distributions do not yet have KDevelop 5.0.0 in their repositories, in fact not even Arch Linux has as of the 29th of August 2016.
+Many distributions do not yet have KDevelop 5.0.x in their repositories.
 It supports a grand total of six programming languages &mdash; C, C++, JavaScript, PHP, Python and QML.
 I have used it as a C++ IDE, granted only for one small project.

 {% include Layouts/clear.html %}<br/>